-If you are tired of playing the same two or three dart games, I might have something for you.
-Killer is an exciting and dynamic variation of darts that is perfect for players looking to add some variety to their play sessions.
+If you are tired of playing the same two or three dart games, I have the game for you.
+Killer is an exciting and dynamic variation of darts that is perfect for anyone looking to add some variety to their play sessions.

-There are various ways to play Killer darts.
-Generally speaking; however, the game resembles the hoops game of HORSE.
-In that regard, Killer darts is a competitive elimination variant in which you try to knock out your opponents from play, as opposed to beating them by reaching a particular score.
+There are various ways to play Killer.
+Generally speaking. the rules of the game resemble the hoops game of HORSE.
+In that regard, Killer is a competitive elimination game in which you try to knock out your opponents from play, as opposed to beating them by reaching a particular score.

-The rules of Killer are deceptively simple, but they encourage a surprising amount of tactics and strategy.
-Let’s get down to business though and learn how to play Killer.
+The rules of Killer are deceptively simple, but they encourage a surprising amount of tactics and strategy with your darts.
+Let’s get down to business though and learn how to play.

 |Quick Look At Killer Darts|

 |Number of players||3 to unlimited (for more players use teams)|

 |Determined in the opening round||All numbers on the dartboard and the bullseye.|